helanto/containerization/README.md

     memory: "128Mi"
 ```

-An important part of an application is access to persistent disk.
-The volumes that may be accessed
+An important part of an application is access to [persistent storage](#volumes).
+The volumes that
-by containers in a pod are defined in `spec.volumes` section.
-Then, each container needs to define
+may be accessed by containers in a pod are defined in `spec.volumes` section.
+Then, each container
-the volumes it wants to mount and the respective path that the volumes are mounted.
-Note that two
+needs to define the volumes it wants to mount and the respective path that the volumes are mounted.
-different containers in a pod can mount the same volume at different mount paths.
-Using shared
+Note that two different containers in a pod can mount the same volume at different mount paths.
-volumes enables containers running in the same pod to share data between them.
+Using shared volumes enables containers running in the same pod to share data between them.

 Other applications do not actually need a persistent volume, but they do need some access to the
 underlying host filesystem.
 For example, they may need access to the `/dev` filesystem in order to